unsik6/Algorithms_Codes/README.md

 </table>

 # Algorithms
-&nbsp;&nbsp;Implementations of Algorithms using C++.
 ## Pattern Matching
-&nbsp;&nbsp;Pattern matching problem is the problem that finds multiple or single pattern in multiple of single given text.
+- Pattern matching problem is the problem that finds multiple or single pattern in multiple of single given text.

 <p id = "AC_Automata"></p>